Christof93/SciKGTeX/README.md

 ## Compatibility
 By default SciKGTeX overwrites the PDF metadata catalog and is not fully compatible with other metadata specification packages such as hyperxmp or pdfx.
 On top of that, the generated metadata currently can not comply with the PDF/A standard because of the user-defined properties.
-When submitting to conferences or other subsequent processors data written in the standard PDF metadata field is often erased.
+When submitting to conferences or other subsequent processors data written in the standard PDF metadata field is often overwritten.
 To prevent this use the SciKGTeX compatibility mode.

 The compatibility mode can be activated by importing the package with the compatibility parameter: